Signed in as:

 WGAw registration: 2238707

 Terry John Barto is an award-winning author and screenwriter of Nickerbacher.
-His story is being adapted for an animated feature film at Arx Anima, an international studio in Vienna, Frankfurt, Madrid, and Gran Canaria.
+His story is being adapted into an animated feature film at Arx Anima, an international studio with locations in Vienna, Frankfurt, Leipzig, and Madrid.

-He is an accomplished creative director and show director with consistent professional results.
+He is an accomplished creative director and show director with a track record of professional results.
 AEA, SAG-AFTRA, SDC

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.